haskell/cabal/Cabal/doc/developing-packages.markdown

     For backwards compatibility, the old variant `hs-source-dir` is also recognized.

-`extensions:` _identifier list_
+`default-extensions:` _identifier list_
 :   A list of Haskell extensions used by every module.
-Extension names
+These determine
-    are the constructors of the [Extension][extension] type.
-These determine corresponding compiler options.
-In particular, `CPP` specifies that Haskell source files are to be preprocessed with a C preprocessor.
+    corresponding compiler options enabled for all files.
+Extension names are the constructors of the [Extension][extension] type.
+For example, `CPP` specifies that Haskell source files are to be preprocessed with a C preprocessor.

+`other-extensions:` _identifier list_
+:   A list of Haskell extensions used by some (but not necessarily all) modules.
-    Extensions used only by one module may be specified by placing a `LANGUAGE` pragma in the source file affected, e.g.:
+    From GHC version 6.6 onward, these may be specified by placing a `LANGUAGE` pragma in the source files affected e.g.

     ~~~~~~~~~~~~~~~~
     {-# LANGUAGE CPP, MultiParamTypeClasses #-}
     ~~~~~~~~~~~~~~~~

-    Note:  GHC versions prior to 6.6 do not support the `LANGUAGE` pragma.

 `build-tools:` _program list_
 :   A list of programs, possibly annotated with versions, needed to